Gee-Hive/alx-system_engineering-devops/0x00-shell_basics/README.md

-**File 101-clean_emacs** contains script commands that delete files with the tilde icon **File 102-tree** contains script commands to create directories **file 103-commas** return all files and directory
+**File 101-clean_emacs** contains script commands that delete files with the tilde icon **File 102-tree** contains script commands to create directories **file 103-commas** return all files and directory **file school.mg** can be used with command type file to detect declared date files